 Engineering Technology at Illinois State University is an applied program that allows students to explore the integration of engineering principles and modern technology.
 The courses in Engineering Technology focus on the management of people, processes, and materials through hands-on, application-oriented activities.
 As a result, our students are well equipped to become technically-oriented managerial professionals and leaders in business and industry.

 Point of Pride

-The student organization in the Safety program was recognized by the American Society of Safety Professionals (ASSP) in 2017 and 2019 as the best in the nation.
+The student organization in the Occupational Safety and Health program was recognized by the American Society of Safety Professionals (ASSP) in 2017 and 2019 as the best in the nation.